 well, not really. feeble attempt and making some sort of microprocessor controlled tempo clock, but a good exercise in the ATMEGA328s finicky behavior. don’t ask me what that squeal is. i think it comes from the way the input was wired up (mistaking the second sleeve as a synonym for ground) coupled with the PWM stream not having a negative offset, but who knows. eventually, i’ll move off the tone() crutch and start working with more interesting DSP. it’ll be nice to start using some of the memory on the chip.

 i will also post the schematic for the delay pedal once i’ve got the values i want in it. i won’t have any time nor tools to tear into it until next week though.

 Essentially the oBITerator program with aerials instead of actual input signal.
 Of course, we’ve got to mix in the newly constructed PT2399 pedal.
-A little work needs to happen in the common-collector preamp which I’m mainly using to lower the input impedance into the delay chip.
+A little work needs to happen in the common-collector preamp in the delay pedal.
 I’ll be recalculating those values soon as well as switching out a couple of the ceramic caps.
 They sounded good on the bread board initially, but I’d like to have a little less cutoff.
 Of course, no experiment would be complete without an LM386-based cigar box amplifier powering a Weber 12″ signature alnico.